Jortboy3000/j3kOS/README.md

 - Jump to Stage 2 like we know what we're doing

 ### Stage 2 - The Loader (5KB of 16-bit hell)
+- Shows boot menu with ASCII logo (because we're fancy as fuck)
+- Boot modes: Normal, Safe, Verbose (for when debugging this nightmare)
-- Loads the actual 32-bit kernel (20 sectors to 0x10000)
+- Loads the actual 32-bit kernel (120 sectors = 60KB to 0x10000)
-- Enables A20 line (whatever tf that is)
+- Enables A20 line (so we can access all the fucking memory)
-- Sets up the GDT so we can pretend we're professional
+- Sets up the GDT with proper flat memory model
-- Flips the pmode switch
+- Flips the protected mode switch
-- Jumps into 32-bit land
+- Jumps into 32-bit land without crashing

 ### Kernel (The actual OS bit)
 - Initializes IDT (256 interrupt gates because fuck it)